soumik9/soumik9/README.md

 I have experience working with databases, including both relational and non-relational systems such as MongoDB, MySQL, and NoSQL.
 My expertise includes designing, optimizing, and maintaining database schemas to ensure efficient data management.

+Beyond development, I also have hands-on experience with cloud infrastructure, hosting solutions, domain management, cPanel, VPS, and server optimization.
+This allows me to manage and deploy applications effectively while ensuring security, scalability, and reliability.

 Throughout my career, I have demonstrated problem-solving skills and a keen attention to detail, ensuring that projects are completed on time and within scope.
 I am passionate about staying updated and continuously enhancing my skill set to provide innovative solutions.

 I thrive in collaborative environments and enjoy working closely with cross-functional teams to achieve project goals.
 My commitment to excellence and continuous improvement drives me to contribute effectively to any organization I am part of.